frederikme/TinderBotz/DOCUMENTATION.md

 ```

 ## Getting Matches
-Your matches can be divided into two categories:
+Your matches can be placed into two categories:
 1. New matches with whom you haven't exchanged messages with yet.
 2. Messaged matches with whom you have already interacted.
 These matches will be a list of objects of the [class Match](https://github.com/frederikme/TinderBotz/blob/master/tinderbotz/helpers/match.py) which is a childclass of the [class Geomatch](https://github.com/frederikme/TinderBotz/blob/master/tinderbotz/helpers/geomatch.py).